To Main Map

 Directions

 From Highway 101, exit at Los Osos Valley Rd.
 Head west on Los Osos Valley Rd for about 11 miles until it veers left becoming Pecho Valley Rd.
-Drive along through the forest for about 4 miles until you come to Spooner's Cove.
-There's a parking lot right by the beach.
+Drive along through the forest for about 4 miles until you reach Spooner's Cove.
+There's a parking lot on your right, at the beach.
+It is free to enter and to park.